frto027/IsaacLangUnlocker/ReadMe.md

 ### Mod Loader via repentogon
 > [!NOTE]
-> The old mod actually works with rgon natually, without any modification, if you put the userenv.dll to the rgon's game folder and patch the game manually.
+> The old chinese mod for `1.9.7.12` game actually works with rgon natually, without any modification, if you put the userenv.dll to the rgon's game folder and patch the game manually.
 I just re-designed the mod to make it work in steam workshop.

 The only changes is that, the repentogon's mod-loader loads our mod-loader, it is cascaded.